rnharmening/DupGeneIdentifier/README.md

 ## Demo

 In the `demo` directory is one `demo.faa` file containing some aminoacid sequences, where some sequences are duplicates of others (with some minor changes).
-You can run the pipeline with the demo files to verify that everithing works.
+You can run the pipeline with the demo files to verify that everything works.
 The output files should match the files in `./demo/demo_results/`.

 ```
 nextflow run duplicated_genes_blast.nf --blast_cmd blastp --blastFile demo/demo.faa --pubDir demo_results --dbDir demo_DB --blast_dbName demo